 Most recently, the council recommended that residents vote against retaining Palmer District Court Judge William Estelle in the coming November general election.
 It urged voters to say yes to keeping the 13 other judges up for another term in a press release issued in June.

-The release said Estelle filed untrue affidavits between September 2011 and February 2013, falsely swearing that he had completed cases within time constraints.
+The release said Estelle filed untrue affidavits between September 2011 and February 2013, swearing that he had completed cases within time constraints.
 State law prohibits judges from being paid if they have undecided cases outstanding for more than six months.